grimmbraten/fuzzier/README.md

-A zsh plugin that helps search and preview files in the cwd scope.
+A zsh plugin to search and preview files like a fuzzy bat

 ## Install